Fleckism/SecurityPlus/SecurityPlus/14C Secure Coding Practices.md

 Cookies can be a vector for session hijacking and data exposure if not configured correctly ([developer.mozilla.org/en-US/docs/Web/HTTP/Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)).
 Some of the key parameters for the SetCookie header are:

--   Avoid using persistent cookies for session authentication.
-Always use a new cookie when the user reauthenticates.
+-   Avoid using persistent cookies for session authentication. **Always use a new cookie** when the user reauthenticates.
--   Set the Secure attribute to prevent a cookie being sent over unencrypted HTTP.
+-   **Set the Secure attribute** to prevent a cookie being sent over unencrypted HTTP.
--   Set the HttpOnly attribute to make the cookie inaccessible to document object model/client-side scripting.
+-   **Set the HttpOnly** attribute to make the cookie inaccessible to document object model/client-side scripting.
--   Use the SameSite attribute to control from where a cookie may be sent, mitigating request forgery attacks.
+-   **Use the SameSite** attribute to control from where a cookie may be sent, mitigating request forgery attacks.

 ### Response Headers

-A number of security options can be set in the response header returned by the server to the client ([owasp.org/www-project-secure-headers](https://owasp.org/www-project-secure-headers/)).
+A number of security options can be set in the response header **returned by the server to the client** ([owasp.org/www-project-secure-headers](https://owasp.org/www-project-secure-headers/)).
 While it should seem like a straightforward case of enabling all these, developers are often constrained by compatibility and implementation considerations between different client browser and server software types and versions.
 Some of the most important security-relevant header options are:

--   HTTP Strict Transport Security (HSTS)—forces browser to connect using HTTPS only, mitigating downgrade attacks, such as SSL stripping.
+-   HTTP Strict Transport Security ([[HSTS]])—forces browser to connect using HTTPS only, mitigating downgrade attacks, such as SSL stripping.
--   Content Security Policy (CSP)—mitigates clickjacking, script injection, and other client-side attacks.
+-   Content Security Policy ([[CSP]])—mitigates clickjacking, script injection, and other client-side attacks.
 Note that X-Frame-Options and X-XSS-Protection provide mitigation for older browser versions, but are now deprecated in favor of CSP.
--   Cache-Control—sets whether the browser can cache responses.
+-   **Cache-Control**—sets whether the browser can cache responses.
 Preventing caching of data protects confidential and personal information where the client device might be shared by multiple users.
 # DATA EXPOSURE AND MEMORY MANAGEMENT

 Data exposure is a fault that allows privileged information (such as a token, password, or personal data) to be read without being subject to the appropriate access controls.
 Applications must only transmit such data between authenticated hosts, using cryptography to protect the session.
 When incorporating encryption in your code, it's important to use encryption algorithms and techniques that are known to be strong, rather than creating your own.

 ### Error Handling

 A well-written application must be able to handle errors and exceptions gracefully.
 This means that the application performs in a controlled way when something unpredictable happens.
 An error or exception could be caused by invalid user input, a loss of network connectivity, another server or process failing, and so on.
-Ideally, the programmer will have written a structured exception handler (SEH) to dictate what the application should then do.
+Ideally, the programmer will have written a structured exception handler ([[SEH]]) to dictate what the application should then do.
 Each procedure can have multiple exception handlers.

 Some handlers will deal with anticipated errors and exceptions; there should also be a catchall handler that will deal with the unexpected.
 The main goal must be for the application not to fail in a way that allows the attacker to execute code or perform some sort of injection attack.
 One infamous example of a poorly written exception handler is the Apple GoTo bug ([nakedsecurity.sophos.com/2014/02/24/anatomy-of-a-goto-fail-apples-ssl-bug-explained-plus-an-unofficial-patch](https://nakedsecurity.sophos.com/2014/02/24/anatomy-of-a-goto-fail-apples-ssl-bug-explained-plus-an-unofficial-patch/)).

 Another issue is that an application's interpreter may default to a standard handler and display default error messages when something goes wrong.
 These may reveal platform information and the inner workings of code to an attacker.
-It is better for an application to use custom error handlers so that the developer can choose the amount of information shown when an error is caused.
+It is better for an application to use **custom error handlers** so that the developer can choose the amount of information shown when an error is caused.

-Technically, an error is a condition that the process cannot recover from, such as the system running out of memory.
-An exception is a type of error that can be handled by a block of code without the process crashing.
-Note that exceptions are still described as generating error codes/messages, however.
+**Technically, an error is a condition that the process cannot recover from**, such as the system running out of memory. **An exception is a type of error that can be handled by a block of code without the process crashing.** Note that exceptions are still described as generating error codes/messages, however.

 ### Memory Management

-Many arbitrary code attacks depend on the target application having faulty memory management procedures.
-This allows the attacker to execute his or her own code in the space marked out by the target application.
-There are known unsecure practices for memory management that should be avoided and checks for processing untrusted input, such as strings, to ensure that it cannot overwrite areas of memory.
+**Many arbitrary code attacks depend on the target application having faulty memory management procedures.** This allows the attacker to execute his or her own code in the space marked out by the target application. **There are known unsecure practices for memory management that should be avoided and checks for processing untrusted input, such as strings, to ensure that it cannot overwrite areas of memory.**
 # SECURE CODE USAGE

 Developing code to perform some function is hard work, so developers will often look to see if someone else has done that work already.
 A program may make use of existing code in the following ways: